-This article explains how to setup SSO with Uptime.com, and provides some basic troubleshooting steps for common SSO issues.
+This article offers general instruction on SSO setup with Uptime.com, and provides some basic troubleshooting steps for common SSO issues.

 Table of Contents